 Center cross-references column

 Omission of the chapter number from the center cross-references column is frequent throughout.
 (See the Revelation 9 center cross-references column, page 1318.
 CHAPTER 9 is missing).
-It is suggested that the chapter number be added to every center cross-reference column, where cross-references are listed, for the convenience of the reader, and that the style be conformed.
+It is suggested that the chapter number be added to every center cross-reference column for the convenience of the reader, and that the style be conformed.

 Throughout there are cross-references named in the footnotes that do not appear in the center cross-references column (i.e. in the 1 Sam, 22:20 footnote, 1 Samuel 2:33 is mentioned).
 It would be advisable to proof all footnotes for such instances, and then, when appropriate, add the verses to the center column for the convenience of the reader, and visa versa.
 All the center cross-references columns could be proofed to determine if it would be appropriate to also include them in a footnote.
 Some style should be decided upon, and then conformed throughout.
 For a style sample see the 1995 NGSB, Preface, "Side-column Notes," p. xiii.